BitMEX

 )

-The default pool size of 3 broadcasts each cancel request to 3 parallel HTTP clients for fault tolerance, which consumes 3× the rate limit quota per cancel operation.
+The default canceller_pool_size=None disables the broadcaster.
+The recommended setting of canceller_pool_size=3 broadcasts each cancel request to 3 parallel HTTP clients for fault tolerance, which consumes 3× the rate limit quota per cancel operation but provides higher assurance against network or exchange issues.

 Configuration